HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

   )
 }}

-The difference between legacy microformats and the more modern version is significant, and an interesting insight into changing behaviours and preferences in the use of markup.
+The difference between legacy microformats and the more modern version is significant, and an interesting insight into changing behaviors and preferences in the use of markup.

 Where the `adr` class dominated the classic microformats data set, the equivalent `h-adr` property only occurs on 0.02% of pages.
 The results here are dominated instead by the `h-entry` property (on 0.08% of pages; which describes blog posts and similar content 'units'), and the `h-card` property (on 0.04% of pages; which describes a 'business card' of an organization or individual).

 We can speculate on three likely causes for this difference:

 * Data for common class names (like `adr`) is almost certainly over-inflated in our microformats v1 data; where it's difficult to distinguish between when these values are used for _structured data_ vs more _generic_ reasons (e.g., as a HTML class attribute value with associated CSS rules).
-* The use of microformats in general (regardless of type) has decreased significantly, and been replaced with other formats, and;
+* The use of microformats in general (regardless of type) has decreased significantly, and been replaced with other formats.
 * Many websites and themes still include `h-entry` (and sometimes `h-card`) markup on common design elements and layouts.
-E.g., many WordPress themes continue to output a `h-entry` class on the main content container.
+For example, many WordPress themes continue to output a `h-entry` class on the main content container.

 #### Microdata

 Like microformats and RDFa, [microdata](https://en.wikipedia.org/wiki/Microdata_(HTML)) is based on adding attributes to HTML elements.
-Unlike microformats, but in common with RDfa, it's not tied to a set of defined meanings.
-The standard is extensible, and allows authors to declare which vocabularies of data they're describing; most commonly schema.org.
+Unlike microformats, but in common with RDFa, it's not tied to a set of defined meanings.
+The standard is extensible and allows authors to declare which vocabularies of data they're describing; most commonly schema.org.

 One of the limitations of microdata is that it can be difficult to describe abstract or complex relationships between entities, when those relationships aren't explicitly reflected in the HTML structure of the page.

 For example, it may be hard to describe the _opening hours_ of an _organization_ if that information isn't concurrent or logically structured in the document.
-Note that, there are standards and methodologies for solving this problem (e.g., by including inline `&lt;meta&gt;` tags and properties), but these aren't widely adopted.
+Note that, there are standards and methodologies for solving this problem (e.g., by including inline `<meta>` tags and properties), but these aren't widely adopted.

 {{ figure_markup(
   image="structured-data-microdata.jpg",